Skip to Content

 Preventing diabetes

-Type 2 diabetes, however, can be prevented or delayed for many people, which is great news if you think being diagnosed with type 2 diabetes is inevitable for you.
+Type 2 diabetes, however, can be prevented or delayed for many people, which is great news.

 Reduce your risk

 Decreasing your risk of developing type 2 diabetes involves making lifestyles changes.
-Eating healthy, moving more, and losing weight if you are overweight are the most effective things you can do to reduce your risk of developing type 2 diabetes.
+Eating healthy, moving more, and losing weight if you live with overweight or obesity are the most effective things you can do to reduce your risk of developing type 2 diabetes.

-Even if you've already been told that you have prediabetes or that you have a high risk of developing type 2 diabetes, you still have the chance to make changes that can delay or prevent type 2 diabetes.
+Even if you've already been told that you have prediabetes or that you have a high risk of developing type 2 diabetes, you can still make changes that can delay or prevent type 2 diabetes.

 Start with limiting the amount of time spent sitting.
 Interrupt your sitting time by standing up and moving around briefly every 20 to 30 minutes.

-Another goal should be to get at least 150 minutes of aerobic exercise per week (like walking, bicycling or jogging).
-Smaller amounts of activity can still have some health benefits.
+Another goal could be to get at least 150 minutes of aerobic exercise per week (like walking, bicycling or jogging).
+Smaller amounts of activity can still have health benefits.

-If you have pre-diabetes, an eating and exercise plan that helps you lose just 5% of your initial body weight can delay or prevent type 2 diabetes from developing.
-Make an action plan and stick with it.
-Try not to get discouraged if you don’t see immediate results.
+If you have pre-diabetes, an eating and exercise plan that helps with weight management can help to delay or prevent type 2 diabetes.
+Research shows that if you live with obesity, losing just 5% of your initial body weight can prevent type 2 diabetes from developing.
+Speak to your healthcare provider about a plan that can work for you.

 Get support